 For hotels, booking.com often has the best deals.
 If you’ve never used it, we highly recommend checking it out.
 And if you’ve never used Airbnb, you’ll find great value in apartment rentals with consistently good reviews.
 Sign up here and receive $40 off your first stay over $75!

 Want to travel to Mexico for free?

 How does a do it yourself trip like this compare to visiting Mexico on a cruise ship?
-We’ve done that too, and you can read our review of the Norwegian Getaway cruise to Honduras, Belize, Costa Maya and Cozumel.
+We’ve done that too.
+Read our review of the Norwegian Getawaycruise to Honduras, Belize, Costa Maya and Cozumel.
 Have questions about planning a trip to Mexico?
-Email me at email@example.com or leave a comment!
+Email me at firstname.lastname@example.org or leave a comment!

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 Thanks for using them!